cckuailong/awesome-gpt-security/README.md

 * [nuclei_gpt](https://github.com/sf197/nuclei_gpt) - Only need to submit the relevant Request and Response and the description of the vulnerability to generate a Nuclei PoC.
 * [Nuclei Templates AI Generator](https://templates.nuclei.sh/) -- Create Nuclei templates by textual description (e.g., vulnerability scanners by PoC).
 * [hackGPT](https://github.com/NoDataFound/hackGPT) - Leverage OpenAI and ChatGPT to do hackerish things
+* [AutorizePro](https://github.com/sule01u/AutorizePro) - AutorizePro is a authorization enforcement detection extension for burp suite.
+By adding Ai-assisted analysis, it significantly reduces the false positive rate and improves the efficiency of vulnerability detection.

 ### Detecting